dethancosta/tuirnal/README.md

 The tasks with the highest priority right now:
 - refactor file creation/storage to be cross-platform (Windows/Mac/Linux)
 - better authentication and the option to encrypt journals/entries
 - a prettier, more fluid TUI.
-Most likely with charmbracelet's libgloss library
+Most likely with [lipgloss](https://github.com/charmbracelet/lipgloss)
 - better support for searching with and using tags